Geo Baker: College career

-Post Playing Career
+Post-playing career

 In May 2022, Baker announced that he was retiring from basketball to work on a full time NFT Technology project with another former Rutgers athlete Eric LeGrand.
 The project, called "Knight Society" aims to connect Rutgers alumni, students, and athletes.
 In an interview with NJ.com, Baker that "It wasn't a quick decision...This was something I thought about for a while.
-I found a new passion, and one thing that COVID taught me is, you do what you love."
+I found a new passion, and one thing that COVID-19 taught me is, you do what you love."